vyatkin0/near-test/README.md

 # near-test

-Example of a client application for the NEAR blockchain It is available for playing by url
+This is an example of a client application for the NEAR blockchain.

+It is available for playing by url https://near-test-fcn7f4ebeq-uc.a.run.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).